REST Methods

 returns an instance of Binaryk\LaravelRestify\Controllers\RestResponse

 .
-This expose multiple
+This exposes multiple

-magic methods for your consistent API response.
+magical methods for your consistent API response.

 Attach data

-As we already have seen, attaching data to the response can be done by using:
+As we have already seen, attaching data to the response can be done by using:

 ->data($info)